Menu

 We can’t talk about water-conserving toilets without mentioning the option of a composting toilet.
 You may be envisioning old school outhouses or the dreaded port-a-potty, but modern composting toilets are easy and odorless to operate.
 They even look somewhat like regular toilets, minus the water.

 Composting toilets use anaerobic processes for the decomposition of waste, and a system of evaporation since human waste is about 90% water.
-At the end of evaporation and decomposition, human waste is clear of dangerous pathogens and is safe to use as a compost.
+At the end of evaporation and decomposition, human waste is clear of dangerous pathogens and is safe to use as compost.

-Water Conserving Toilet – Reviews
+7 Best Water Conserving Toilets – Reviews

 1. KOHLER K-3988-0 Wellworth Toilet